 Products Worth Considering

-Wildfires in Jasper National Park have severely disrupted the local tourism industry.
-They cause millions in economic losses.
+Wildfires in Jasper National Park have severely disrupted the local tourism industry and caused millions in economic losses.
+When hotels and lodges suffer damage or closures, the ripple effect hits fast.
+Lost bookings and reduced staff hours come first.

+Local businesses that depend on tourist spending — restaurants and tour operators alike — take a hit too.
 Insurance claims rise, but they rarely cover the full scope of lost revenue and rebuilding costs.
 Infrastructure repairs and safety upgrades divert funds away from marketing and development.

 | Recovery Efforts | Timeline | Impact on Tourism |